LibrariesHacked/schema-librarydata/docs/membership.md

 #### Locally

-Membership areas can be mapped along with other statistics.
+Membership can be mapped along with other statistics.
 One of these is population counts, another is indices of deprivation.

 For example, in the sample data row, we have the following area.